 - Pneumonia is a preventable and treatable disease that affects children and families everywhere, but is highly prevalent in South Asia and sub-Saharan Africa.

 - Most healthy children are able to fight the disease, but for those with fragile immune systems – due to malnutrition, undernourishment or other diseases – it can be deadly.

 - Pneumonia is a severe form of acute respiratory infection, mainly caused by a bacterial pathogen.
 With early diagnosis and care, the infection can be easily treated with antibiotics.

 - According to the World Health Organization, one third of the world’s population is infected with TB.

-- In 2012, 9 million people fell ill due to TB, and there were 1.3 million TB deaths.
-In that same year, national notification systems missed about 3 million people who developed TB.
+- In 2015, more than 10 million people fell ill due to TB, and 1.8 million people died from the disease, including 0.4 million among people with HIV.
+In that same year, national notification systems missed about 4 million people who developed TB.